Trial team

 The study is in partnership with the National Health Service (NHS) England.
 They provide follow-up and care related to the trial.
 The National Disease Registration Service provides data for the trial.

-GRAIL, LLC is a company in the United States (US) that developed the Galleri® test.
+GRAIL, Inc. is a company in the United States (US) that developed the Galleri® test.
 They have also set up a branch in the UK, GRAIL Bio UK Ltd. (GRAIL), which is the main funder and organiser of this trial.

-Who are the Chief Investigators for the trial?
+Who are the researchers leading the trial?

 Who developed the Galleri test?